s-shifat/YouTube-Upload-Data-Processor/README.md

 [this](https://github.com/s-shifat/YouTube-Upload-Data-Processor/blob/main/images/Team%20Automation%20Tab.png).
 5. Finally, to execute the program, click **Team Automation**>**Process Data for YouTube Upload**, follow the instructions.
 This will create a new sheet named **Processed Output** with processed data.

+**Note: *Steps 1 to 4* has to be done only the first time you inject a code into the spreadsheet.
+After that, for the same spreadsheet, you only have to follow *step 5* and The steps written below:**

 ### Uploading to YouTube Channel:

 ---